leiser1960/importbinding/README.md

 The above mentioned proposal does this by adding positional parameters to struct types and functions, this proposal uses named interface types and type binding on import, which leads to a way simpler and less intrusive addition to the language.

 How do we propose to solve the two tasks?
-* We simply use named interface types as type parameters, no need for a language change so far.
+* We use the existing mechanism to name and export a type and reinterpret it as a named type parameter of the package.
 * We add a type binding mechanism to the "import" statement.

-What we get is a way simpler addition to the language, which allows us:
+So basically all you have to change if you want to switch from the runtime interface type polymorphism to compile time polymorphism is adding a type binding declaration in one place, on the "import" statement.
+We are able to:
-* Reuse golang packages mostly unchanged as they are in golang version.
+* Reuse golang version 1 packages unchanged as they are.
-* going from generics
+* A simple addition to the import statement is all we syntactially need to change.

-## A simple example: container/list
+## A first example: container/list

 One of the most simple examples found in the standard library is the package container/list https://pkg.go.dev/container/list.
 In my personal experience I never used linked lists with a polymorphic type, so this is one of the classical examples.